 Each Constituent Body has the opportunity to nominate volunteers throughout the season to attend a money-can’t-buy Volunteer Reward Experience as a thank you for their commitment to the game.

-These include an invitation to watch the England senior squad train at the Mitsubishi Motors training facility at Pennyhill Park during the NatWest 6 Nations 2018.
+These include an invitation to watch the England senior squad train at the Mitsubishi Motors training facility at Pennyhill Park during the Six Nations 2019.
 As well as an exclusive opportunity to catch a glimpse of Eddie Jones’ England squad in training, the nominated volunteers will enjoy a three-course lunch, will have the chance to meet with a number of England players for photos and autographs.

 RFU President’s Value the Volunteer Lifetime Achievement Award